-For example, the individual may allege that all of the funds in the account are deposited by other account holder(s).
-The individual may declare that (s)he has never withdrawn funds from the account or, withdrawals were made, the funds were used for or given to the other account holder(s); i.e., the applicant acts as agent for the other account holder(s).
+For example, the individual may allege that all of the funds in the account are deposited by the other account holder(s).
+The individual may declare that (s)he has never withdrawn funds from the account or, if withdrawals were made, the funds were used for or given to the other account holder(s); i.e., the applicant acts as agent for the other account holder(s).

-0382.15.10.40 Rebuttal Procedures
+0356.15.10.22 Rebuttal Procedures

-When a joint account is alleged or discovered during the applicant process, the agency representative explains the applicable ownership presumption to the applicants or deemors.
+When a joint account is alleged or discovered during the application process, the agency representative explains the applicable ownership presumption to the applicants or deemors.